 Yes, cinnamon is good for the skin and it’s actually known to help fight blemishes.

 How so?
 Well, it’s loaded with antioxidants and beneficial plant compounds.
-When the body is healthy, this reflects on your skin (glowing health, they say).
+When the body is healthy and your nutrition intake is spot-on, this reflects on your skin (glowing health, they say).

 It can also help with acne and anti-aging which is why it’s gaining popularity as a skincare ingredient.
 When applied topically (with coconut oil) it can also help lighten scars.
 If you’re into this topic, be sure to check out this post on the 8 Best Foods For Your Skin.